zacfermanis/memory-banks/README.md

 ## 🙏 Acknowledgments

-- Built with ❤️ for the AI development community
-- Inspired by the need for better AI-human collaboration tools
+This project was primarily inspired by the innovative system prompts and AI collaboration approaches developed by:

+- **Cline** - Whose sophisticated system prompt engineering and AI agent memory management techniques provided the foundational concepts for the Memory Bank system
+- **AWS Kiro** - Whose advanced AI development workflows and documentation strategies influenced the SPEC-driven development process and project structure

+Additional inspiration came from:
-- Special thanks to the Cursor IDE team for their innovative approach to AI-assisted development
+- The Cursor IDE team for their innovative approach to AI-assisted development
+- The broader AI development community for pushing the boundaries of human-AI collaboration

+Built with ❤️ for the AI development community, this tool aims to bridge the gap between AI capabilities and human development workflows.

 ---